Moldova awaits election results in vote plagued by Russian interference claims

 “The consequences of this intervention are hard to estimate at this hour,” he said.
 “We are waiting for the election results.
 We pray for patience and calm.”

-Just before the vote, police carried out hundreds of raids, detaining scores.
+Just before the vote, police carried out hundreds of raids, detaining scores of people allegedly trained in Serbia to cause “mass riots” and destabilize the country around the critical election.

 Russia has repeatedly denied meddling in Moldova and dismissed the allegations last week as “anti-Russian” and “unsubstantiated.”

-Police warned on Sunday that they have information about “groups of people” planning to cause unrest around midnight and on Monday, to create “disorder and destabilization” in Chisinau during a protest on Monday.
+But on Sunday, Moldovan police said they have information about “groups of people” planning to cause unrest from around midnight and on Monday during a protest in Chisinau, to create “disorder and destabilization.”

 Igor Dodon, a former president and a member of the pro-Russian Patriotic Electoral Bloc, called for a protest in front of the Parliament building on Monday, and later alleged after polls closed that the pro-Western ruling party “is now in panic and is considering various pretexts, excuses and scenarios that go beyond the law and democratic norms.”

-Shortly before the polls closed, police said that three people who were allegedly planning to cause unrest after the election were detained on Sunday.
+Shortly before polls closed, police detained three people suspected of being from the security services in Moldova’s pro-Russian breakaway region of Transnistria, who were allegedly planning to cause “mass destabilizations and disorder” after the election.

+But there were many more allegations of irregularities as Moldovans cast their ballots.

-Moldova's Ministry of Foreign Affairs said that bomb threats had targeted polling stations set up in several cities abroad.
-Within two hours, they were operating normally again, authorities said.
+Moldova's Ministry of Foreign Affairs said that bomb threats had targeted polling stations set up in several cities abroad, which stopped people from voting for up to two hours in some cases, authorities said.

 Sandu said in a Facebook address that the authorities also had multiple reports of voters being illegally transported to polling stations abroad, “obviously in exchange for money,” and cases of blank ballots being removed from polling stations so they could later “be reintroduced already stamped.”